1. Getting Started: Part I

 The image below shows part of the transmitter screen with the axis assignments on the right.
 The ordering of the axes in this image is the standard axes order that all airplanes use in SeligSIM.

 Image of the standard axes order in SeligSIM.
-Screen shot cropped from the `Transmitter Selection window.
+Screenshot from the Transmitter Selection window.

 Standard axes order in SeligSIM.
-Screen shot cropped from the Transmitter Selection window.
+Screenshot from the Transmitter Selection window.

 If you move your aileron stick on your transmitter and the top slider moves, then you have the proper mapping for that axis.
 If you move your elevator and the second slider moves, then again you have the proper mapping for that axis, and so on.